incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 redis-config:
 ```

-Use `kubectl exec` to enter the pod and run the `redis-cli` tool to check the current configuration:
+Use `kubectl exec` to enter the pod.
+Then run the `redis-cli` tool to check the current configuration:

 ```shell
 kubectl exec -it redis -- redis-cli